Updated: July 2026

 • Engage in systematic monitoring of individuals, including online tracking.

-• Public authorities or organisations that regularly process personal data.
+• Are public authorities or organisations that regularly process personal data.

-The DPO ensures that an organisation sticks to data protection laws.
+The DPO ensures that an organisation adheres to data protection laws.
 Their responsibilities include:

 • Overseeing the implementation of data protection policies.